 Before you consider closing the workplace because of bad weather, you should first check employees’ signed contracts to see if you have the right to lay off employees if there’s no work.

-If you do have the right, you should pay employees at the ‘Statutory Guarantee Pay’ rate which is currently (as of January 2018) £26 per day (for one working week of lay-off).
+If you do have the right, you should pay employees at the ‘Statutory Guarantee Pay’ rate which is currently (as of January 2022) £30 per day (for the first five workless days or the normal number of days worked in a week if less than five) in any 13 week period.
 If you’re a Citation client, your contracts should include a clause on this.

 If you don’t have the right to lay-off, closing the workplace would mean you’re failing your duty to provide employees with work.
 As a result, you’d need to pay employees who were prepared to attend work – in full.